Wayne Federman: Hollywood: 1987–2008

-In 1987, Federman moved to Los Angeles and began working at The Improv, IGBYs, The Laugh Factory, and The Comedy & Magic Club.
-He taped a series of televised stand-up performances, including An Evening at the Improv, George Schlatter's Comedy Club, CBS Morning Show, 2 Drink Minimum, Star Search, Good Times Cafe, The A-List, and MTV ½ Hour Comedy Hour.
+In 1987, Federman moved to Los Angeles and began working at The Improv, IGBYs, the Laugh Factory, and The Comedy & Magic Club.
+He taped a series of televised stand-up performances including An Evening at the Improv, George Schlatter's Comedy Club, the CBS Morning Show, 2 Drink Minimum, Star Search, Good Times Cafe, The A-List, and MTV ½ Hour Comedy Hour.
 He toured extensively, performing at over 200 colleges.
-He co-founded the improvisational group "No Fat Guy" with Marc Raider, Scott LaRose, and Steve Hytner, and later briefly formed a music-comedy team with Jordan Brady.
+He co-founded the improvisational group "No Fat Guy" with Marc Raider, Scott LaRose, and Steve Hytner later briefly forming a music-comedy team with Jordan Brady.

-Federman began booking television commercials and appeared in dozens of national spots for clients, including Eureka Vacuums, Holiday Inn, U.S. Navy, Wendy's, Taboo, Eagle cars (with Greg Kinnear), McDonald's, Glad Bags, Sprite, Total Raisin Bran, Ford, U.S. Olympic Team, Suzuki Samurai, Sizzler, Del Monte, U.S. Cellular, Coors, and 7–11.
+Federman began booking television commercials and appeared in dozens of national spots for clients including Eureka Vacuums, Holiday Inn, U.S. Navy, Wendy's, Taboo, Eagle cars (with Greg Kinnear), McDonald's, Glad Bags, Sprite, Total Raisin Bran, Ford, U.S. Olympic Team, Suzuki Samurai, Sizzler, Del Monte, U.S. Cellular, Coors, and 7–11.
 He gained some prominence as the first "not exactly" guy in the long-running Hertz Rent A Car campaign.
-Federman began landing small television parts on Baywatch, Amen, Dear John, A Different World, Doogie Howser, and News Radio.
+Federman landed small television parts on Baywatch, Amen, Dear John, A Different World, Doogie Howser, M.D., and NewsRadio.
 He had recurring roles on L.A.
 Law (3 episodes) and Living Single (3 episodes).

-In 1994, Federman made his debut on The Tonight Show and has subsequently appeared many times on the program.
+In 1994, Federman made his debut on The Tonight Show and has appeared many times on the program.
 He also appeared on Late Fridays, Comedy Showcase, and Premium Blend.
 In 2004, he taped his own 1/2-hour stand-up special for the series, Comedy Central Presents.

-In 1998, Wayne portrayed Larry Sander's brother Stan on The Larry Sanders Show, and was later reunited with Garry Shandling on The X-Files episode "Hollywood A.D.".
-Written and directed by David Duchovny, the creative episode followed "Wayne Federman", a Hollywood producer/writer and college friend of assistant FBI director Walter Skinner.
+In 1998, he portrayed Larry Sander's brother Stan on The Larry Sanders Show and was later reunited with Garry Shandling on The X-Files episode "Hollywood A.D.".
+Written and directed by David Duchovny, the episode followed "Wayne Federman", a Hollywood producer/writer and college friend of assistant FBI director Walter Skinner.

-Television led Wayne to film roles in Jack Frost, Dill Scallion, Legally Blonde, 50 First Dates, Charlie's Angels: Full Throttle, The 40-Year-Old Virgin, Unaccompanied Minors, Knocked Up, Step Brothers, Funny People, and The House.
-He became known for appearing in just one scene in a film and then disappearing; he calls this the "Federman-and-out".
+Federman's film roles were in Jack Frost, Dill Scallion, Legally Blonde, 50 First Dates, Charlie's Angels: Full Throttle, The 40-Year-Old Virgin, Unaccompanied Minors, Knocked Up, Step Brothers, Funny People, and The House.
+He became known for appearing in just one scene in a film and then disappearing; he calls that the "Federman-and-out".

 In 2006, Federman landed the recurring role of "Johnson" on the short-lived CBS sitcom Courting Alex.
-He co-wrote and starred in Max and Josh, a short film that premiered at the 2006 Sundance Film Festival, where it won the Volkswagen Relentless Drive Award.
+He co-wrote and starred in Max and Josh, a short film which premiered at the 2006 Sundance Film Festival, where it won the Volkswagen Relentless Drive Award.
 From 2007 to 2013, Federman wrote, produced, and hosted an annual holiday variety show entitled A Very Federman Christmas at the Los Angeles nightclub Largo.
 Guests included Paul F. Tompkins, Kevin Nealon, Jon Hamm, Dana Gould, Sarah Silverman, Mary Lynn Rajskub, Samm Levine, Margaret Cho, Greg Behrendt, Willie Garson, Paul Williams, Matt Besser, John C. Reilly, and Andrew Daly.